forwards/knowledgebase/README.md

 For examples of the activities of the teams, see the [team project boards](https://github.com/orgs/forwards/projects) or the [issues on the cross-team task repo](https://github.com/forwards/tasks/issues).

+You can also look at minutes of our past [core team meetings and slackathons](https://github.com/forwards/meetings-public).

 ## What is the time commitment?

 We try to arrange tasks to fit in with the time members can offer, so this varies a lot from person to person.